sparkyb/pype/readme.txt

 brace matching with [, [%C] and {, {%C}?
-Note that triggers with a single character in the 'enter' column are automatically done as you type, but triggers with multiple characters in the 'input' column require using Transofrms->Perform Trigger (or its equivalent hotkey if you have assigned one via Options -> Change Menus and Hotkeys).
+Note that triggers with a single character in the 'enter' column are automatically done as you type, but triggers with multiple characters in the 'input' column require using Transforms->Perform Trigger (or its equivalent hotkey if you have assigned one via Options -> Change Menus and Hotkeys).

 As described, there is a ``%C`` directive that defines where the cursor will